-The table below was prepared as though each of our Named Executive Officers had been terminated on March 31, 2022, the last day of our last completed fiscal year, without cause, or upon change of control, or resigned for good reason, as these terms are defined in the agreements with our Company.
+The table below was prepared as though each of our Named Executive Officers had been terminated on March 31, 2023, the last day of our last completed fiscal year, without cause, or upon change of control, or resigned for good reason, as these terms are defined in the agreements with our Company.
 More detailed information about the payment of benefits, including duration, is contained in the discussion above.
 In addition to salary and benefits, the Compensation Committee or the Board of Directors may also award a discretionary bonus, the amount, type and payment of which is at the sole discretion of the Committee or Board.
 All such payments and benefits would be provided by us.
 The assumptions and valuations are noted in the footnotes.

-Name Salary Continuation upon Termination without Cause (\$) Salary Continuation upon Termination upon Change of Control (\$) Health and Welfare Benefits Continuation (\$) (1) Amy Trombly (2) 150,000 300,000 40,000 (2) Bruce Thornton (3) 250,000 250,000 36,000 (2) Jerry Dyonch (4) 100.000 200.000 40,000
+Name Salary Continuation upon Termination without Cause (\$) Salary Continuation upon Termination upon Change of Control (\$) Amy Trombly (2) 325,000 325,000 30,000 (2) Bruce Thornton (3) 250,000 250,000 32,000 (2)

-- (1) Amount assumes our cost of providing life, health, dental and vision insurance at the same rate for twelve months. - (2) On July 1, 2021, we entered into an employment agreement with Ms. Trombly pursuant to which she is entitled to six- and twelve months' base salary severance and six or twelve months of COBRA insurance premium reimbursements for termination without cause or upon change of control, respectively certain additional benefits as described in more detail in the section "Employment Agreement with Ms. Amy Trombly." - (3) On July 1, 2021, we entered into an employment agreement with Mr. Thornton pursuant to which he is entitled to twelve months' base salary severance and twelve months of COBRA insurance premium reimbursements for termination without cause or upon change of control, respectively certain additional benefits as described in more detail in the section "Employment Agreement with Mr. Bruce Thornton." - (4) On July 1, 2021, we entered into an employment agreement pursuant to which we agreed to pay Mr. Dvonch of six- and twelve months' severance and six or twelve months of COBRA insurance premium reimbursements for termination without cause or upon change of control, respectively.
-For a more detailed description please see the section "Employment Agreement with Mr. Jerry Dvonch."
+(1) Amount assumes our cost of providing life, health, dental and vision insurance at the same rate for twelve months.

+(2) On July 22, 2022, we entered into an employment agreement with Ms. Trombly pursuant to which she is entitled to six- and twelve months' base salary severance and six or twelve months of COBRA insurance premium reimbursements for termination without cause or upon change of control, respectively certain additional benefits as described in more detail in the section "Employment Agreement with Ms. Amy Trombly."

+(3) On July 22, 2022, we entered into an employment agreement with Mr. Thornton pursuant to which he is entitled to twelve months' base salary severance and twelve months of COBRA insurance premium reimbursements for termination without cause or upon change of control, respectively certain additional benefits as described in more detail in the section "Employment Agreement with Mr. Bruce Thornton."